 The New Relic Query Language (NRQL), similar to SQL, is a query language for making calls against the Insights event database.
-NRQL enables you to query data collected from your application and transform that data into dynamic charts.
-From there, you can interpret your data to better understand how your application is used in a variety of ways.
+NRQL enables you to query data collected from your application, host, or other entity and transform that data into dynamic charts.
+From there, you can interpret your data to better understand your systems, application, and business.

 Use the query tool